ChengchengWu5/cardio-xai-dashboard/README.md

-# Cardiovascular Risk Prediction and Explainable AI (XAI) Dashboard
+# Cardiovascular Disease Risk Prediction and Explainable AI (XAI) Dashboard

 ## Overview

-This project demonstrates the development of an Explainable Artificial Intelligence (XAI) framework for cardiovascular disease (CVD) risk prediction using the Cardiovascular Disease Dataset from Kaggle.
+This project demonstrates the development of an Explainable AI framework for cardiovascular disease risk prediction using a publicly available health dataset from Kaggle.

-The project covers the complete machine learning workflow, including data preparation, feature engineering, model development, performance evaluation, model interpretation, and dashboard deployment.
-The aim is not only to predict cardiovascular risk but also to provide transparent explanations that help users understand the factors driving each prediction.
+It covers a machine learning workflow, including data cleaning and preparation, feature engineering, model development, performance evaluation, model interpretation, and dashboard building.
+The aim is not only to predict cardiovascular disease risk but also to provide transparent explanations that help users understand the factors driving each prediction.

 ---

 ## Project Objectives

-* Develop machine learning models for cardiovascular disease risk prediction.
+* Develop machine learning models for cardiovascular disease risk prediction
-* Compare model performance using multiple evaluation metrics.
+* Compare model performance using multiple evaluation metrics
-* Apply Explainable AI (XAI) techniques to improve model transparency.
+* Apply Explainable AI (XAI) techniques to improve model transparency
-* Generate both global and patient-level explanations of model predictions.
+* Generate both global and patient-level explanations of model predictions
-* Build an interactive dashboard for communicating predictions and explanations to different audiences.
+* Build an interactive dashboard for communicating predictions and explanations to different audiences

 ---